kashafali8/AWS-Movie-Reviews-Sentiment-Analysis/README.md

 5. In the code Boto3 is being used to call the Comprehend API which performs sentimental analysis.
 6. The code is deployed and tested for results.

-## FastAPI Connection to AWS
+## FastAPI Connection to AWS:
 Using FastAPI to draw reviews from Python package and connect to AWS to perform sentimental analysis.
 1. An endpoint, /movie_reviews/{source}/{size}, that pulls response reviews based on the source and number as specified by Client.
 This is also used to     upload the file to the S3 bucket and perform analysis using Amazon Comprehend.
 2. Sentiment analysis performed using FastAPI endpoint, /tests/{r}, is created for a function that receives the user’s inputted list of text and runs     it through the AWS Lambda to perform analysis. for predicted classifications.

-## Continuous Integration & Continuous Delivery
+## Continuous Integration & Continuous Delivery:
 1. Continuous Integration: We have Github Actions to ensure with CI with every commit, and we also use a Makefile to manually check this.
 2. Continuous Delivery: We used an ECR Repository and CodeBuild to ensure CD (due to resource constraints we were not able to keep it live, but our build was successful).